bugsbugsbux/notes-on-nix/pills-demos/README.md

-The folders contain the different versions of the continually improved example used in <https://nixos.org/guides/nix-pills>.
+The folders contain the different versions of the continually refactored example used in <https://nixos.org/guides/nix-pills>.

 The numbers do not correspond to the number of the nix-pills article;